siriusctrl/UniPublic/CS/week10.md

 - Network discovery is either Passive or Active
   - Passive
     - Listens for beacon frames
     - A full scan will take several seconds, which may need to be repeated at least every minute, becoming a significant power drain
+    - contains
+      - SSID
+        - Network name
+      - BSSID
+        - Mac address of the AP
+      - Security setting
+        - Open, WEP, MAP, MAP2...
+      - Channel
+        - Which channel the SSID is operating on
+      - Beacon interval
+        - How often the AP sends out beacon frames
+      - The Traffic Indication Map (TIM) and Delivery Traffic Indication Map (DTIM)
+        - Technique for improved power management on devices, the devices can sleep and only wake up at intervals to find out if there is any data waiting for them , the AP buffers it until they are awake.
   - Active (commonly used today)
     - Device sends out a probe request
+      - The AP response the same request as above
+    - Contents
+      - BSSID
+        - Broadcast MAC address
+      - SSID
+        - Zero length or SSID the device has previously connected to
+      - MAC
+        - The device MAC address
+      - Security setting
+        - Available
+      - Channel
+        - Available
 - If an AP sees a general probe request, or one for itself, it responds with a Prob response, similar in content to a beacon frame.

 ## CPU architecture

-- Specture security violation

-- Memory
-  - stack
-    - Von Neuman architecture
-- Pipeline
-- Microcode
-  - Micro-Architecture
-  - micro-ops
-- Branch prediction
-  - Speculatively execute
-  - Training the branch predictor